PiotrZadka/Social-Network-PHP/Assignment/docs.md

 **Number of pets** is validated by ensuring that the input contains **only numeric values**, and **is within range of 0-5**.
 **Email** is validated by ensuring that the provided email address is valid using `FILTER_VALIDATE_EMAIL` filter.
 **Date of birth** is validated by checking if its in correct format **YYYY-MM-DD**.
 Profile information can be updated anytime.

+## View All Profiles
+To view all set-up profiles, visit **/browse_profiles.php**.
+Click on a chosen username to view his/her profile.
+Only users with **set-up profiles** are visible.
+Back-end checks which user was clicked and generates new hyper-link that passes URL parameters to **/show_profile.php**.